ashwanthkumar/meghaduta/README.md

 The event gets propagated through each stage where the item is built incrementally and finally the notifier is notified (pluggable).

-#### Known issues
-- We don't have any deterministic way to ensure updates across events

 ### Getting Started
 ```bash
 $ mvn clean package